josephspurrier/surfstack-routing/README.md

 }
 ```

-You would like to map each of these methods so they can be access from
+You would like to map each of these methods so they can be accessed from
 different URLs.
 In your main application file like index.php, follow these instructions.